Rufus31415/arduino-pro-portenta-h7-carrier-board/README.md

   - Move hight density connector J1 from X=-20mm to X=-20.2mm
   - Delete the 4 external pins for hight density connector
   - Enlarge the footprint of high-density connectors (pin width from 25.98mil to 30.98mil)
+  - Enlarge to 0.28mm track width for GND, 3.3V, VSYS

 # License: MIT 😘